 On April 6th, 2022, Natalia Mathá (former Sokolova) successfully defended her thesis on “Relevance Detection and Relevance-Based Video Compression in Cataract Surgery Videos” under the supervision of Assoc.-Prof. Klaus Schöffmann and Assoc.-Prof. Christian Timmerer.
 The defense was chaired by Univ.-Prof. Hermann Hellwagner and the examiners were Assoc.-Prof. Konstantin Schekotihin and Assoc.-Prof. Mathias Lux.
 Congratulations to Dr. Mathá for this great achievement!

-On October 27th, 2021, Negin Ghamsarian successfully defended her thesis on “Deep-Learning-Assisted Analysis of Cataract Surgery VIdeos” under the supervision of Prof. Klaus Schöffmann.
-The defense was chaired by Prof. Hermann Hellwagnerand the examiners were Prof. Henning Müller (University of Applied Sciences Western Switzerland and the University of Geneva) and Prof. Raphael Sznitman (University of Bern).
+On October 27th, 2021, Negin Ghamsarian successfully defended her thesis on “Deep-Learning-Assisted Analysis of Cataract Surgery Videos” under the supervision of Assoc.-Prof. Klaus Schöffmann.
+The defense was chaired by Univ.-Prof. Hermann Hellwagnerand the examiners were Prof. Henning Müller (University of Applied Sciences Western Switzerland and the University of Geneva) and Prof. Raphael Sznitman (University of Bern).
 Congratulations to Dr. Ghamsarian for this great achievement!

 Tomorrow, Negin Ghamsarian will present her paper about LensID at MICCAI 2021, which has started today!